Naming Commission: Aftermath

 The recommendations were accepted, and by October 27, 2023, each of the bases had been renamed.

 In 2024, Donald Trump made campaign promises to restore the Confederate names to the bases.

 On February 10, 2025, in the second month of the second Trump administration, Defense Secretary Pete Hegseth ordered the Army to revert the name of Fort Liberty to Fort Bragg, saying that the base would now be named for Silver Star recipient Roland L. Bragg instead of Braxton Bragg.

 On March 3, 2025, Hegseth ordered the Army to revert the name of Fort Benning, saying that the base would now be named for Distinguished Service Cross recipient Fred G. Benning instead of Henry Lewis Benning.

+On June 5, 2026, members of the House Armed Services Committee voted 29-27 to force the Department of Defense to use the names assigned by the congressional commission as part of the 2027 National Defense Authorization Act.